The December 2016 Journal has been issued and will be finding its way to members via their chosen delivery method. This edition features:

 CD 2 : 6 - Coleshill, Corley, Curdworth, Fillongley, Maxstoke, Packington Magna, Packington Parva & Wishaw.

-CD 2 : 7 – Austrey, Baddesley Ensor, Baxterley, Bentley, Grendon, Kingsbury, Lea Marston, Merevale, Middleton, Nether Whitacre, Newton Regis, Over Whitacre, Polesworth, Seckington, Shustoke, Shuttington & Warton … is currently being completed and we hope to make it available in June 2016.
+CD 2 : 7 – Austrey, Baddesley Ensor, Baxterley, Bentley, Grendon, Kingsbury, Lea Marston, Merevale, Middleton, Nether Whitacre, Newton Regis, Over Whitacre, Polesworth, Seckington, Shustoke, Shuttington & Warton … is currently being completed and we hope to make it available in the Autumn 2016.

 An Index to all Surnames is available on the NNWFHS website for the period 1813 – 1911.